 At the moment of ejaculation the liberated spermatozoa pass to the urethra where they mix with seminal and prostatic liquid in order to form sperm before leaving the body.
 Once out of the male body they undergo a capacitation process in order to be able to fertilise the female egg (oocyte).

 Although this process takes place continuously, its long duration (almost 80 days overall) greatly influences the real fertility of the man.
-Among other factors, the period of time between ejaculations influences it: if this is longer or shorter than the ideal period of time (72 hours) sperm count alteration takes place.
+Among other factors, the length of time between ejaculations also has an influence, so that if the ideal period of 72 hours is exceeded, an alteration in the sperm count occurs.
 Moreover, during 80 days the spermatozoa under formation can be affected by external agents such as environmental toxins, medicine or stress.

 The number of spermatozoa in each ejaculation is high, most likely for reasons related to the survival of the species.
 It is considered normal to count more than 15 million normal motile spermatozoa per millimetre (average ejaculation consists of between two and six millimetres).
 The male gametes survive cryopreservation and thawing very well.
 Thanks to this peculiarity, the cryopreserved sperm has been used in sperm banks and successfully applied in Human Reproduction.